obspy/obspy/trunk/misc/tutorial/source/tutorial/waveform_plotting_tutorial.rst

 Basic Plotting
 --------------

-Using the :py:meth:`~obspy.core.stream.Stream.plot` method of the :py:class:`~obspy.core.stream.Stream` objects will show the plot.
+Using the :meth:`~obspy.core.stream.Stream.plot` method of the :class:`~obspy.core.stream.Stream` objects will show the plot.
 The default size of the plots is 800x250 pixel.
 Use the ``size`` attribute to adjust it to your needs.